Le Praz

 Backed by more than 30 years of excellence teaching across the French Alps, their mission is to transform your time on snow into something unforgettable.

-Ski & Snowboard Hire in the Village Club Mileade.
+Rent skis and snowboards located in Le Praz, Courchevel.
 Save time and money by booking online with Intersport.
 Have your equipment ready to pick up as soon as you arrive and hit the slopes straight away!

 Want to rent skis or snowboards in Courchevel?
-Just visit the Skiset Regis Sports store!
+Just visit the Skiset Ski Service New Solarium store!

 Take a look at this year's ski pass prices or find your way around with piste maps for Courchevel.